Humanitarian Engineering and Science

 Graduate Certificate Program Requirements

 The Humanitarian Engineering and Science (HES) certificate is an online or residential program designed for working professionals as well as graduate students who are enrolled in other degrees at Mines but wish to gain knowledge in humanitarian engineering and science.
 To obtain a graduate certificate, students must complete a minimum of 9 credits of the following courses.
 Students may not double-count courses from their undergraduate degrees.
-Students who have already taken one of the classes as undergraduates must find a suitable replacement, to be approved by the HES Director.
-Students are encouraged to take 12 credits of coursework if possible, adding an elective from the Approved HES electives list below.
+Students who have already taken one of the classes as undergraduates must find a suitable replacement, to be approved by the HES director.
+Students are encouraged to take 12 credits of coursework if possible, adding an elective from the approved HES electives list below.

 Required HES certificate courses (9 credits):